 - certain foods, like nuts or milk

-- high blood pressure medications known as ACE inhibitors
+- blood pressure-reducing medications, known as ACE inhibitors

 Knowing what happens during an HAE attack has led to improvements in treatments.

 To stop fluid from building up, people with HAE need to take medication.
-HAE drugs either prevent swelling or increase the amount of C1 in the blood.
+HAE drugs either prevent swelling or increase the amount of C1-INH in the blood.

-- a direct infusion of fresh, donated plasma (which contains C1 esterase inhibitor)
+- a direct infusion of donated fresh frozen plasma, which contains C1 esterase inhibitor

-- medications that replace C1 in the blood (these include Berinert, Ruconest, Haegarda, and Cinryze)
+- medications that replace C1-INH in the blood, such as Berinert, Ruconest, Haegarda, and Cinryze

-- androgen therapy, such as a drug called danazol, which can increase the amount of C1 esterase inhibitor produced by your liver
+- androgen therapy, such as a drug called danazol, which can increase the amount of C1-INH esterase inhibitor your liver produces

-- ecallantide (Kalbitor), a medication that inhibits kallikrein, thus preventing the production of bradykinin
+- ecallantide (Kalbitor), which is a medication that inhibits cleavage of kallikrein, thus preventing the production of bradykinin

-- icatibant (Firazyr), which stops bradykinin from binding to its receptor (bradykinin B2 receptor antagonist)
+- icatibant (Firazyr), which stops bradykinin from binding to its receptor, the bradykinin B2 receptor antagonist

-As you can see, an HAE attack occurs differently from an allergic reaction.
-Drugs used to treat allergic reactions, like antihistamines, corticosteroids, and epinephrine, won’t work in an HAE attack.
+An HAE attack occurs differently than an allergic reaction.
+As a result, drugs that you may use to treat allergic reactions, like antihistamines, corticosteroids, and epinephrine, will not work in an HAE attack.